Thomas-Christie/trieste/results/original_albo/lsq/slack_al/details.md

-Ran ALBO with L-BFGS-B optimising the EI acquisition function at each iteration on the toy problem, with the objective treated as being *unknown* and modelled using a GP.
+Ran ALBO without L-BFGS-B optimising the EI acquisition function at each iteration on the toy problem, with the objective treated as being *unknown* and modelled using a GP.

 NOTE - This run used the author's (faulty) code for initialising penalty term.